23. Cars 2 (2011)

 21. Monsters University (2013)

-Now we are starting to get into some really enjoyable movies, and we are only at #18!!
+We are already starting to get into some really enjoyable movies!!
 These next five movies are all so close to each other in my mind that it is really tough to order them.
-However, I put Monster’s University at number 18 just because to me there isn’t anything that stands out about this film when you put it next to other Pixar movies.
-Pixar is known for their original animated screenplays and unique themes but Monsters University is really not a unique idea, it’s just the fact that it takes place in the Monster world that makes it different from like An Extremely Goofy Movie or a plethora of Disney tv shows.
+However, I put Monster’s University at number 20 just because to me there isn’t anything that stands out about this film when you put it next to other Pixar movies.
+Pixar is known for their original animated screenplays and unique themes but Monsters University is really not a unique idea, it’s just the fact that it takes place in the Monster world.
+Other than that, it’s not all that different from An Extremely Goofy Movie or a plethora of Disney tv shows.
 That being said, it is quite funny and does a good job of providing an origin story for the friendship of Mike and Sully.

 20. Brave (2012)

 Brave is a movie that I was pretty apathetic about the first time I watched it but I warmed up to it a little bit after seeing it a couple more times.
 It is still a movie that I tell people they probably don’t need to go back and watch if they aren’t huge Pixar fans, but there is a nice message and some really cool theming going on to make it more than just a lackluster film by Pixar standards.
 The plot moves pretty slow and there is no real antagonist.
 This rarely ever works out particularly well (unless you’re Inside Out), but Brave pushes a theme of acceptance and family that warms the heart a little bit in the end.
 Plus, who doesn’t enjoy a movie with some Irish/Scottish theming.

 19. Wall-e (2008)